-Plug a 3.5 mm headphone (not included) into the \bigcap jack.
+Plug a 3.5 mm headphone (not included) into the $\bigcap$ jack.
 Press the speaker on/off control to operate the headphones.
+DUAL PLAY illuminates in the radio display and the fade control is disabled.

-The speakers will cut out once the speaker on/off control is pressed.
-Press the control again to deactivate the headphones.
+The rear speakers will cut out once the speaker on/off control is pressed.
+The front speaker will remain playing for the front passengers.
+Press the control again to deactivate the headphones (Personal Audio System).
+SINGLE PLAY illuminates in the radio display and the fade control is enabled.